rob-code/Wk3_homework_CC_Cinema/readme.md

 - View the tickets bought by each customer i.e. customer1.tickets.
 This is the same query but with clearer output.

-- View the customers who have watched each film i.e. film1.customers
+- View the customers who have watched a particular film i.e. film1.customers

-- Get the total income from all ticket sales using a left join. i.e use class method Ticket.income
+- Get the total income from all ticket sales i.e use class method Ticket.income     This uses a query with a left join

+got to now
+- add showtime into
+customer - OK
+film
+ticket classes

+- change the console